Will-1-Am/100DaysOfCode/README.md

 Implemented SQL lite database using the CoreData Framework in the ToDoey app.
 Looked at Create Read Update & Destroy (CRUD) techniques w.r.t.
 SQL lite data base.
 Installed Datum Free for the ability to view the data file and manipulate it.

+How cool is that?!
+You can now side-load apps with WiFi!
+No more cables.
+Wa Hoo! @LondonAppBrewer #100DaysOfCode  First connect the iPhone & computer with the lightning cable.
+Then in Simulator menu go to Hardware > Device > Manage Devices... then Tick Connect via Network.
+Do disconnect the cable from the iPhone and commence side-loading.

 ### R1Day019